PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 3. Using GitHub desktop
 * The “Open with GitHub Desktop” option allows a manual import of the Vuforia Spatial Edge Server folder into GitHub Desktop, **_if GitHub Desktop has already been downloaded_**.

-### Selecting the “Open with GitHub Desktop” option will prompt GitHub Desktop to open
+#### Selecting the “Open with GitHub Desktop” option will prompt GitHub Desktop to open

-▪ (^) When GitHub Desktop opens, there is a pop-up window that prompts users to choose a location for the repository to be downloaded.
+* When GitHub Desktop opens, there is a pop-up window that prompts users to choose a location for the repository to be downloaded.

-- For consistency purposes throughout the project, choose the _Documents_ folder of the computer as the location to clone the repository.
+* For consistency purposes throughout the project, choose the _Documents_ folder of the computer as the location to clone the repository.
-▪ Once a location has been chosen, the repository will clone itself to the given location.
+* Once a location has been chosen, the repository will clone itself to the given location.

-▪ (^) Navigate to the _Documents_ folder in Finder.
+* Navigate to the _Documents_ folder in Finder.
 If there is a folder named _SpatialToolbox-Mac-Interns_ , then the cloning was completed successfully.

 4. Downloading ZIP File
-    o For an option that does not require any additional software downloads, select the “Download ZIP” option.
+* For an option that does not require any additional software downloads, select the “Download ZIP” option.
 This will download a zipped version of the Vuforia Spatial Edge Server folder, most likely to the _Downloads_ folder of the computer.
-          ▪ When the download completes, locate the file in Finder and move it into the _Documents_ folder.
+    * When the download completes, locate the file in Finder and move it into the _Documents_ folder.
 Unzip the file if it did not unzip automatically.
-5.^ **_The_** _SpatialToolbox_ **_folder inside of the_** _SpatialToolbox-Mac-Interns_ **_folder will_**
-    **_need to be moved to sit directly in the_** _Documents_ **_folder, regardless of_**
-    **_download method_****.** **_If this folder is not in the correct spot, the connection will_** **_not be properly established._**
+5. The _SpatialToolbox_ folder inside of the _SpatialToolbox-Mac-Interns_ folder will need to be moved to sit directly in the _Documents_ folder, regardless of download method.
+If this folder is not in the correct spot, the connection will not be properly established.

-For PC Users
+### For PC Users

 1. In a web browser, go to the GitHub repository where the Vuforia Spatial Edge Server download is located https://github.com/PTC-